 I had to grow up before I discovered Nutella was what European kids had on their sandwiches instead of peanut butter and jelly — really?!
 By then I was ready and waiting for anything with the flavor combo of chocolate and hazelnuts, also known as gianduja.

 I have to confess that these days I find Nutella is a bit too sweet, and not as deep, dark and chocolately as I want.
 It must be that this 90 percent dark chocolate I’ve grown to like has changed my tolerance level; it has so little sugar that all you taste is the roasted complex notes of pure chocolate.

-You can find the combination just about everywhere now – even Jif is marketing a version.
-I like to make homemade chocolate-hazelnut spread - it doesn’t much resemble the commercially made kind.
-It’s a bit rustic with its tiny bits of hazelnuts, but so rich in flavor it’s like tasting the essence of the ingredients.
+You can find the combination just about everywhere now, but I like to make homemade chocolate-hazelnut spread.
+It’s a far cry from the commercially made kind, as it’s a bit rustic with tiny bits of hazelnuts, but it’s so rich in flavor you can really taste the essence of the ingredients.

 I love looking at the food blog What Katie Ate, and her post on Chocolate Ganache Meringue Kisses inspired me to make baci, remembering my first Italian kiss.

 cookie kisses: chocolate hazelnut baci

 - ½ cup granulated sugar

 - 2 egg whites

 - 1 cup homemade chocolate-hazelnut spread or prepared spread such as Nutella